SalmaAlassal/mrNetwork/Network Fundamentals/README.md

 ![Router](imgs/router-cisco-rv300.jpg)

 **A network switch forwards data packets between groups of devices in the same network, whereas a router forwards data between different networks.**

 # Firewall

 - It is a network security device that monitors incoming and outgoing network traffic and permits or blocks data packets based on a set of security.

-- It can be placed 'inside' the network, or outside the network (Firewall can filter traffic before it reaches the router , or after it has passed through the router)
+- It can be placed **inside** the network, or **outside** the network (Firewall can filter traffic before it reaches the router, or after it has passed through the router)

 - In some cases, you might have a firewall inside and outside the network.

-- They are known as 'Next-Generation Firewalls' when they include more modern and advanced filtering capabilities.
+- They are known as **'Next-Generation Firewalls'** when they include more modern and advanced filtering capabilities.

 ![Firewall](imgs/CiscoFirewall.jpg)

 **What about the firewall on your computer?**

-- **Network firewalls:**
-are hardware devices that filter traffic between networks.
+- **Network firewalls:** are hardware devices that filter traffic between networks.

-- **Host-based firewalls:**
-are software applications that filter traffic entering and exiting a host machine, like a PC.
+- **Host-based firewalls:** are software applications that filter traffic entering and exiting a host machine, like a PC.

 # Wired and Wireless Routers

 - It connects all your home's devices to each other—through Ethernet cables or Wi-Fi—and then connects to the modem.
  ![TP-Link Archer AX50 router](imgs/TP-LinkArcherAX50router.jpg)

 # DSL Modem

  - It’s the device that connects a computer to the Internet.
- - A modem has two plugs in it, one that connects it to the telephone line (or the cable provided by your Internet service provider) and the other connecting it to your computer   (or a WiFi router).
+ - A modem has two plugs in it, one that connects it to the telephone line (or the cable provided by your Internet service provider) and the other connecting it to your computer (or a Wi-Fi router).
  ![Netgear CM600 modem](imgs/NetgearCM600modem.jpg)

 ### How a Modem Works